PuppyQ08/Cheat-Sheet/algo/README.md

 So I don't recommand this template:
 You can use template 1 or 2 but if you need to get access to mid-1: simpy add: `if(mid==left || nums[mid-1] ==target)`

+# array
+`array = [1,2,3,4]`

+Subarray : [1,2],[1,2,3] - is continous and maintains relative order of elements

+Subsequence: [1,2,4] - is not continous but maintains relative order of elements

+Subset: [1,3,2] - is not continous and does not maintain relative order of elements